D4H/ion-ngx-storage/README.md

 `npm install --save @d4h/ion-ngx-storage`

 ## Configuration
-`IonNgxModuleConfig` accepts these configuration options:
+`IonNgxConfig` accepts these configuration options:

 * `name: string`: The name of your application.
 Used internally as an Ionic Storage table key.
 All data is stored _per application_ as a single object.
 * `states?: Array<string>`: Optional array of store states to store to the device instead of the entire application state.